ThePhD/future_cxx/papers/source/C - _Imaginary_I and _Complex_I Qualifiers.md

 # Introduction & Motivation

-It was noted in discussion around the Typeof papers that `_Complex_I` and `_Imaginary_I` both are specifically expanded to a `const` r-value, which seems strangely specified considering almost no other macro expansions are like this.
-Digging into archives failed to yield any particularly enlightening reasoning for this constant, of all the constants, was marked as `const` particular.
+It was noted in discussion around the Typeof papers that `_Complex_I` and `_Imaginary_I` both are specifically stated to expand to expressions which yield a `const` r-value, which seems strangely specified.
+Considering almost no other macros are specified like this, I looked into the past a bit to see if there was any particular reason for the `const`-ness of the Macro.
+The archives failed to yield any particularly enlightening reasoning for why this constant, of all the constants, was marked as `const`.
 The constants were introduced in C99, and have always been `const` qualified.
+The C99 Rationale makes no mention of it being `const`, and only talks about `float` as if the macro was not `const`-qualified.

 Because it may become possible to observe types in the (very near) future, we should remove the `const` qualification from these macro productions.
 Current analysis indicates that this should affect no code, as all current generic facilities perform l-value conversion and the type of these macros are expressions (r-values), and thusly cannot have their address taken directly to expose it.